Effortless Circuit Design with a Hierarchical Schematic System

 It’s a shame too because the circuitry flow can often be better represented in a hierarchical design, and a design with repeated circuitry can really benefit from using a multi-channel hierarchical approach.
 Multi-channel hierarchical designs can add an even higher level of complication to the schematic creation process.

-Some PCB design systems today though that make the job of schematic design with hierarchy a whole lot easier than it used to be.
+Some PCB layout systems today though that make the job of schematic design with hierarchy a whole lot easier than it used to be.
 These systems can go a long ways towards easing the traditional pain of working with schematic hierarchy and make it so that you will look forward to working with it.

 One of the biggest problems that I have had working with a hierarchy in the past was with working with CAD systems that required a lot of file manipulation.
 This has often meant keeping track of the files created for sub-sheets in a hierarchy and then making sure to connect to the right sheet and that it was in the expected file folder location.
 I’m sure that I haven’t been the only designer to blow up my schematic after mismanaging files and moving something I shouldn’t have.

 Another issue is in having to configure all of these files to work together.
 This usually means keeping careful track of net names and sheet information.
 It also means that somewhere along the line there will be configuration files that have to be constantly edited in order to hold everything together.
 What I always longed for was a system that wasn’t so bulky and cumbersome to work with.

-Exploring a block symbol in a hierarchical schematic design
+Exploring a hierarchical block symbol in a hierarchical schematic design

 Using these systems was difficult enough working with a regular hierarchical design, but when it came to repeating blocks of circuitry in a multi-channel design it became a nightmare.
 A multi-channel design can be very difficult and complex and you need to be careful about the following:

 - Even more care must be taken to correctly manage the files and configurations of the sub-sheets then in a regular hierarchical design.